 Museums and Galleries

-Toronto is home to over a hundred art galleries and museums, with two of its most famous recently undergoing stunning transformations.
+Toronto is home to over 100 art galleries and museums, with two of its most famous recently undergoing stunning transformations.

 Museums and Galleries

-Other Toronto Galleries which can be found in Neighbourhoods all across the city include:
+Other Toronto Galleries to be found in neighbourhoods all across the city include: